dartist/json_client/README.md

 ## Callbacks vs Futures

-Now that we've covered the basics, lets go through a more complete demo to give you a taste on how the different API examples compare.
+Now that we've covered the basics, lets go through a more complete demo to give you a taste on how the different async API styles compare.
 For this example we'll delete all the existing TODOs, create new ones and call an existing function to mark one of them as complete.

 The todos and function all examples will use is below: